Colorado Supreme Court

 Colorado Commission on Judicial Discipline

-The Colorado Commission on Judicial Discipline consider complaints alleging misconduct by judges.
-Complaints about magistrates and municipal court judges are filed with the Office of Attorney Regulation Counsel.
+The Colorado Commission on Judicial Discipline consider complaints alleging misconduct by state supreme court, court of appeals, district court, and county court judges, except for Denver County judges.
+Complaints about magistrates are filed with the Office of Attorney Regulation Counsel.

 Court adopts new requirement for Equity, Diversity and Inclusivity ("EDI") CLEThe Supreme Court has amended C.R.C.P.
 250.2 and related rules to require two credit hours of EDI CLE within the seven-hour requirement for legal professionalism that applies to each three-year CLE compliance period.
 The change is effective for CLE compliance periods beginning January 1, 2021 and ending December 31, 2023, and subsequent periods.
 The Supreme Court also approved changes to Regulation 103.1 and related regulations.
 A summary has been published here.